Zensos/Zensos/README.md

 <h2>>_Hello World🌍</h2>

-<strong>My name is Zen and I'm 18 Years old , I'm graduating on grade 13
+<strong>My name is Zen and ...
+I don't know what to say :)
-I interested in web developer and application development Main Project are currently on Gitlab(Private ☺)
 </strong>

 <strong>Languages and Tools:</strong>